muyishen2040/Racing-AI-Reinforcement-Learning-for-Mario-Kart-64/README.md

 0. Clone the repository and get into the root folder of the project.

-1. Run the docker compose of the game environment using:
+1. Build the docker image with the following command:

+    ```
+    docker build -t bz/gym-mupen64plus:0.0.1 .
+    ```

+2. Please be noticed that in order to enable multiple instances of the environment, the original docker-compose file is separated into two parts - base file (docker-compose.yml) and override files (e.g. instance1.yml).
+The following command gives an example of instantiating an environment:

     ```bash
-    docker-compose up --build -d
+    docker-compose -p agent1 -f docker-compose.yml -f instance1.yml up --build -d
     ```

     This will start the following 4 containers: